Full-time, Teaching-track Positions in Writing

 The Writing Program hopes to hire faculty interested in making a career of teaching writing at USC.
 Initial appointments are fixed-term, with the possibility of renewal contingent on performance and review by the program faculty, its directors, and the college deans.
 Dornsife provides opportunities for promotion based on demonstrated teaching excellence and service to the program, school, and university.

-The deadline for applications is November 30, 2019.
-We will be conducting interviews at the MLA January 10 & 11, 2020, and at USC during the week of January 14-17, 2020.
+The deadline for applications is November 30, 2020.
+We will be conducting interviews remotely January 7 to the 22, 2021.
 Applicants should submit a letter of application, diversity statement, CV, teaching evaluations, a recent course syllabus with writing assignments, and three letters from referees who can speak to teaching abilities.
 The referees will be contacted directly by USC.
 The diversity statement (300-500 words) should describe your training, experience, and/or commitment to using diversity as a pedagogical tool, as part of efforts to promote equity in the classroom and university community.
-In order to be considered for this position, all candidates must apply via the “Apply” button at the top or bottom of this page.
+In order to be considered for this position, all candidates must apply via the “Apply” button at the top of this page.

 Visit www.usc.edu to discover more about USC.
 USC is an equal opportunity, affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, protected veteran status, disability, or any other characteristic protected by law or USC policy.
 USC will consider for employment all qualified applicants with criminal histories in a manner consistent with the requirements of the Los Angeles Fair Chance Initiative for Hiring ordinance.

 The College of Wooster

 Associate or Advanced Assistant Professor of Rhet…

 University of Arkansas Department of English